Great to have you with us from high atop the EIB building in midtown Manhattan, one of the most frequently visited tourist sites in all of New York.

 You've heard the stories about all the forms that have to be signed off on before X can happen or Y can happen.

-And when those things become obstacles to speed and efficiency, when things get in the way, what the government do?
+And when those things become obstacles to speed and efficiency, when things get in the way, what did the government do?

-Uh here are these two thousand dollar debit cards, gang.
+Here are these $2,000 debit cards, gang.

-It is here, but pass these things out like they're uh candy.
+Pass these things out like they're candy.

 And we saw what ended up being utilized or how they were utilized.